 Consider that if they had still been on their former insurance which only paid 80%, they would have had to pay $38,000 just on the price their self-pay was.
 With insurance, the actual amount would have far exceeded that number and their out-of-pocket would as well.
 You aren’t just saving on premiums.

-You can opt to pay extra and increase your share coverage.
+You can even opt to pay extra and increase your share coverage to a million dollars.

 How much does it cost?

 A family pays a monthly share of about $400-500.

 Another amazing thing…

 In our newsletter each month there is a section for “special needs” which includes certain medical needs of members not covered by Samaritans because they are pre-existing.
 Members are offered the opportunity to give, in addition to their regular share, to these families to help cushion the expenses.

 One month we gave $25 to such a need–an expensive operation.
 Several weeks later we received our check back.
 The note accompanying the check read that they had received more than they needed to cover the bill and he was actually having to return money to different members!